WitnessAngel/witness-angel-cryptolib/docs/api/encryption.rst

 Encryption
 =============

-This module allows to encrypt plain text data, then decrypt it.
+This module allows to encrypt bytestring data, then decrypt it.

 Public API
 --------------